WSWUP/WREVAP/README.md

 ## Example Input

 The following is a sample of the example CSV data file for Lahontan reservoir, Nevada.
-Details on the source of the input data for Lahontan reservoir can be found in Huntington and McEvoy (2011) in the docs.
+Details on the source of the input data for Lahontan reservoir can be found in [Huntington and McEvoy (2011)](docs/Huntington_and_McEvoy_2011.pdf).

 ```
 LAHONTAN,,,,,,